eclipse-kura/kura/docs/kura-wires/usage-examples/ibeacon-driver-application.md

 # iBeacon&trade; Driver Application

 As presented in the [iBeacon&trade; Driver](../../connect-field-devices/ibeacon-driver.md), Kura provides a specific driver that can be used to listen for iBeacons packets.
-The driver is available only for gateways that support the new Kura BLE APIs.

 This tutorial will explain how to configure a Wire graph that get iBeacon&trade; data and show them to a logger.